-Robots and various automated machines are replacing a lot of physical workers already for oven an entire century.
-Slowly technology takes over a significant amount the hard work from workers’ hands and replaces them with much faster, more precise, and cost-efficient machines.
-However, this is far behind Artificial Intelligence (AI).
-If we are talking about a robot or an automated production line, it does not mean we have to do with AI yet.
+Robots and various automated machines are replacing a lot of physical workers already for over one entire century.
+Slowly technology takes over a significant amount of the hard work from workers’ hands and replaces them with much faster, more precise, and cost-efficient machines.
+However, this aspect is far behind Artificial Intelligence (AI).
+If we are talking about a robot or an automated production line, yet it does not mean we have to do with AI yet.

 AI vs. human brain

 AI algorithms do far more complex work than the capacity of a human brain.
 However, this still doesn’t mean that those intelligent algorithms can replace a human brain.
 Humans are still far better at understanding concepts in a field like marketing, sales, engineering, or whether algorithms are suitable for dealing with massive data and fast calculations of complex problems.